Take It from Here: The Glums

 First appearing on TIFH on 12 November 1953, the popularity of this sketch made Muir and Norden realise that they were on to something.
 They made one or two modifications to the characters, and The Glums became a regular part of Take It from Here.

 The premise of The Glums was the long engagement between Ron Glum and his long-term fiancée Eth.
 As a result of post-war austerity, long engagements were common in 1950s Britain.
 A typical episode would start in the pub, with Mr Glum (played by Jimmy Edwards) talking to the barman (played by Wallas Eaton).
-It would be closing time, and Mr Glum would start telling the week's story to the barman as a ruse for obtaining another pint (or two) of brown ale.
+It would be closing time, and Mr Glum would start telling the week's story to the barman as a ruse for obtaining another pint (or two) of "brahn" (brown ale).
 The story would be about some recent episode in the lives of Ron, Mr Glum's dim son (played by Dick Bentley), and Eth, a plain girl for whom Ron represented her only chance of marriage, played by June Whitfield.
 Bentley, who played the son, was almost thirteen years older than Edwards, who played the father.

 A short signature tune would herald a change of scene to the Glums' front room, where Ron and Eth would be sitting on the sofa.
 Eth would say, "Oh, Ron…!" – her catchphrase – and Ron would vacantly reply something like, "Yes, Eth?" and the week's story would begin in earnest.
 This opening formula was constantly varied slightly.
 For instance, in one episode, Eth says, "Oh, Ron, is there anything on your mind, beloved?", to which Ron, after a pause, replies, "No, Eth."
 Another example has Eth saying "Oh really, Ron, do you expect me to just sit here, like a lemon?", to which Ron responds "No thanks Eth, I've just had a banana."